 Mahalo nui loa for providing your feedback on the Draft Report!
 We received over 200 comments on the draft report and they were extremely helpful in improving the final product.
 The final report is currently with our graphics department, working on layout and design.
 We are expecting the final report to be completed by January.

-Furthermore, we are currently planning a community celebration in early December to present and discuss the key takeaways and how the CVA can be used to promote community resilience.
+We are currently planning a community celebration in early December to present and discuss the key takeaways and how the CVA can be used to promote community resilience.
 We will provide you with more details in the near future.
 We hope you can all make it and bring your friends and neighbors.
 This is as much a celebration of all your hard work as it is ours!